mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 Melna was quick to snatch the response, "Regrettably, yes."

-"Melna, surely you're joking.
+"Surely you're joking, Melna.
 Let our squabbles stay in the past where they belong."

 "I know your game, Fajro."
 She didn't hesitate.
 "We're not playing it."

-Fajro leaned back with a serious face now, "Melna, we can agree to disagree, but we will get nowhere pointing fingers at each other.
+Fajro leaned back with a serious face now, "We can agree to disagree, but we will get nowhere pointing fingers at each other.
 The fact of the matter is that we are now in a battle for our lives against an unknown enemy.
 We must do everything that we can to come together, understand this threat, and fight it back as quickly as we can."

 Melna paused to let his words die in the corners of the room.